helium/HIP/0053-mobile-dao.md

 **Summary**

-[HIP 51: Helium DAOs](https://github.com/helium/HIP/blob/main/0051-helium-dao.md) provides a general structure for onboarding new Decentralized Network Protocols (DNPs)  to the broader Helium Network, with mechanisms in place to ensure that protocol-specific attributes such as Proof-of-Coverage rules, Data Credit pricing, and block validation are within control of the emergent DNP DAO.
+[HIP 51: Helium DAOs](https://github.com/helium/HIP/blob/main/0051-helium-dao.md) provides a general structure for onboarding new Decentralized Network Protocols (DNPs) to the broader Helium Network, with mechanisms in place to ensure that protocol-specific attributes such as Proof-of-Coverage rules, Data Credit pricing, and consensus-driven rules are within control of the emergent DNP DAO.

 Today all mobile networks are built top down by service providers such as AT&T and Verizon.
 Future networks will likely be a hybrid combination of **macro operators** and **crowdsourced 5G/Wi-Fi hotspots** due to demands of consumer behavior (higher bandwidth and lower latency requirements) and the physics of wireless radio.
 More data on the wireless network requires higher frequency bands, which requires denser networks with more nodes, which further increases cost of site acquisition.